 Hi my favorite readers!
 Recently, something happened that I believe is worthy of sharing.
 It might happen to you.
-So..I’m hoping my insight can provide some useful information.
+So..I’m hoping my insight about a detached toenail and a tkr can provide some useful information.

 If you’re like me, you were told the importance of staying away from infections after your tkr.
 An infection can easily lead to a new joint replacement.
 And…who wants that?